crdrost/nermal/API.md

     _pad:    (bytes: Uint8Array) -> Uint8Array!

-Pad the byte array by formatting it as a netstring and then appending some random number (0 - 2048) of random bytes.
+Pad the byte array by formatting it as a [netstring][netstr] and then appending some random number (0 - 2048) of random bytes.

+[netstr]: https://en.wikipedia.org/wiki/Netstring "Netstring - Wikipedia, the free encyclopedia"

 ### _unpad